Imagine what you could accomplish with a week devoted to writing. Then double it.

 You’ll find the Writers Workshop intensely creative, pushing you beyond what you thought you were capable of achieving—you eat, sleep, drink, and breathe writing.
 And all around you, your fellow writers and instructors are cheering you on, encouraging you, word by word.

-Genre workshops (Fiction, Literary Nonfiction, and Poetry) are held for three hours each morning.
+Workshops are held for three hours each morning.
 Participants can enjoy private time in the afternoon for reading and writing, walking and reflecting, or exploring village life and amenities.

 Each evening, there are public readings by instructors, visiting writers, and workshop participants.